§

 In the early 1990s I created an email discussion group for about eight colleagues from other universities' alumni offices.
 I used a popular software program called Listserv and I named the group ALUMNI-L.

 ALUMNI-L attracted many more people worldwide, and after a couple of years the list had grown to 1,000 members.
-I was glad that so many people found the online discussions useful, and in 1998 I turned ALUMNI-L over to my professional organization, CASE (where it lives today, with more than 1,900 members).
+I was glad that so many people found the online discussions useful, and in 1998 I turned ALUMNI-L over to my professional organization, CASE.

-For all its enthusiastic participants, ALUMNI-L's original purpose has a built-in limitation: members share examples of past programs.
+For all its enthusiastic participants, ALUMNI-L's original purpose has a built-in limitation: most of the time, members share examples of past programs.

-Focusing almost exclusively on the past hinders innovation, while the information being shared becomes outdated.
-Meanwhile, in "the real world," people are interacting in new and unfamiliar ways, but many advancement offices replicate each others' past programs without asking whether they will be relevant in the future.
+Focusing on the past hinders innovation, while the information being shared becomes outdated.
+Meanwhile, in "the real world," people are interacting in new and unfamiliar ways, but many organizations replicate each others' past practice without asking whether they will be relevant in the future.

 The Birth of Alumni Futures